Cuíca: History

 There are a number of styles of cuíca found around the globe.
-Its origins are disputed: Different sources trace it to enslaved Bantu people, to Spain, and to Muslim traders – structurally it is identical, among other instruments in the same category, to the Portuguese sarronca, Spanish zambomba, Catalan simbomba and Balearic ximbomba.
-The cuíca was used in Africa as a call for the male lion since the sound mimics the roar of the female lioness.
-The instrument was introduced to Brazil by enslaved people from Africa, where it found its place in samba music.
+Its origins are disputed: Different sources trace it to enslaved Bantu people, with instruments like the pwita/kipuita in Angola, to Spain, and to Muslim traders – structurally it is identical, among other instruments in the same category, to the Portuguese sarronca, Spanish zambomba, Catalan simbomba and Balearic ximbomba.